 - Apply to about 1/3 safety schools.
 Ensure that you have options.

-If you're about to start the application process, learn how to write about extracurriculars on your college applications.
+About to start the application process?
+We guide you through how to write about extracurriculars on your college applications.

-Also, check out this post if you have a high GPA but low SAT score.
+Also, learn what to do if you have a high GPA but low SAT score.

 Finally, as you're considering your college options, read about whether you should consider going to college out of state.